-- Unleashed automatically creates a disassembly for you (see screenshot below).
+- Unleashed automatically creates a disassembly for you when Receipting.

 - It removes stock for the specified product being disassembled and adds stock to the component products based on the Bill of Material.

 - Unleashed apportions the costs to the component products being added and it then completes the transaction when you complete the Purchase Order.

 If you have a product that is flagged as auto-assembled and it has a Bill of Material then you will have the option to disassemble this product when returning it back to stock.

-- You have one BOM to assemble the (BAG) Handbag
+- You have one BOM to assemble the product

-- The same BOM is used to disassemble the bag.
+- The same BOM is used to disassemble the product.
 This is a reverse assembly.
 Some components cannot be reused during the disassembly.

 How Disassembly works when crediting a Sales Order